 Finland, Iceland, Norway and Sweden are notable for their high levels of gender equality.
 Researchers from Leeds Beckett University and the University of Missouri have examined whether gender equality in these Nordic countries would change the proportion of women studying science, technology, engineering and mathematics (STEM) at university.
 The scientists – understandably so – were expecting to see the underrepresentation of women in STEM to be corrected for.

 What they actually discovered was that countries such as Albania and Algeria – which don’t score highly in terms of gender equality – have more female STEM graduates than the Nordic countries.
-The researchers dubbed this a ‘gender equality paradox’.
+The researchers dubbed this the ‘gender equality paradox’.

 Gender Differences in Strengths and Preferences